 How is the Review addressing diversity and inclusion issues?

-One of the drivers for undertaking the Education Review is how entry routes into the trade mark and patent attorney professions can be widened, while ensuring that high education and professional standards are upheld.
+One of the drivers for undertaking the Education Review was to explore how entry routes into the trade mark and patent attorney professions can be widened, while ensuring that high education and professional standards are upheld.
 We are keen to understand current barriers and how enablers to increased diversity and inclusion in each profession can be optimised.
-This includes in terms of individuals’ experience as trainees and as trainees progress within their chosen profession after qualification and registration.
+This includes in terms of individuals’ experience as trainees and as they progress in their chosen profession after qualification and registration.

-Widening entry to the professions is one of the key themes of our Call for Evidence and Feedback.
+Widening entry to the professions was one of the key themes of our Call for Evidence and Feedback.
 Information on this theme is available here.
-Information on how to respond to the Call is available here

 We have developed a diversity, equity, inclusion and belonging (DEIB) framework to underpin our approach to addressing these issues in the Review.
 The framework is available here.